asdf-vm/asdf/docs/guide/upgrading-to-v0-16.md

 #### 1. Download the appropriate `asdf` binary for your operating system & architecture

-Download the binary and place it in a directory on your path.
+Download the binary from the [GitHub releases page](https://github.com/asdf-vm/asdf/releases) and place it in a directory on your path.
 I chose to place the asdf binary in `$HOME/bin` and then added `$HOME/bin` to the front of my `$PATH`: